History

 Term 1 Revolting Romans British Value: Democracy, Individual liberty, mutual respect Links with Geography |

 Intent: To develop a chronologically secure knowledge and understanding of British, local and world History, establishing clear narratives within and across the periods studied.
 To use a timeline and describe events from the past using specific dates.
-To devise and address historically valid questions and understand the complexity of children's and adults lives in a period of History and compare this with life today.
+To devise and address historically valid questions and understand the complexity of children's and adults' lives in a period of History and compare this with life today.
 To understand how our knowledge of the past is constructed from a range of sources.
-To research in order to find similarities and differences between two or more periods of History.
-The Roman Empire and its impact on Britain Implementation:
+To research to find similarities and differences between two or more periods of History.
+Implementation: The Roman Empire and its impact on Britain:

 |